Powerful Words To Use When Your Child Says I Hate You.

 Their words provide insight into how they feel.

-Here’s how we can turn things around when our child says “I hate you!
-You’re mean!”
+Here’s how we can turn things around when your child says they hate you

 Children more than anything, want us to understand their perspective.